 Croatian mercenary Captain Carlo Fantom, c1643

 By the end of 1643, both sides were desperately short of soldiers and were forced to resort to local conscription.
+In August 1643 for example, Parliament passed an Impressment Ordinance that legalised the drafting of men ‘in every county, city, or place within this Realm'.
 This did little to solve the problem as desertion was rife and local officials always tried to get rid of the worst men.
 Prisoners of war were also pressed into service.

 Both sides were always short of money.
 They raised what they could by taxation, forced loans, gifts and outright plunder.
 The King also obtained supplies on credit in Europe.